Sanusihassan/c-flex-sys/readme.md

   </html>
 ```

-`img.responsive`, `video.responsive` makes an image or a video element responsive
+`img.responsive`, `video.responsive` makes an image or a video element responsive.

 `img.cover`, `video.cover` specifies that the elements content would be croped to fit their sizes.